INDEX TO ILLUSTRATIONS

 to print out and copy for classroom use

-Whales in the Making: a page with 6 strips illustrating extinct early whale ancestors (skeletons and reconstructions), to be cut apart and used by student teams on their Eocene timeline, following the narrative sequence. (very sharp, 1.1 MB PDF file).
-For a lo-res sampler (for quick download), click here.
+Whales in the Making: a page with 6 strips illustrating extinct early whale ancestors (skeletons and reconstructions), to be cut apart and used by student teams on their Eocene timeline, following the narrative sequence. (very sharp, 1.8 MB PDF file).
+For alternative page, taken from the Science Kit version (1.9 MB), Click Here.
+Each version has different features; just pick the one preferred to use.

 Some Modern Whales: a page of 6 species of modern whales, in approximately comparable scale sizes (an optional item).
-Can be cut apart to place on classroom Cenozoic timeline, or used to make overhead transparency. (very sharp, 1.1 MB PDF file).
-For a lo-res sampler (for quick download), click here.
+Can be cut apart to place on classroom Cenozoic timeline, or used to make overhead transparency. (very sharp, 0.893 MB PDF file).

 Pakicetus 2: an alternative reconstruction of Pakicetus (to the one shown on the "Whales in the Making" page.
 Can be used during class discussion of student discussion question #5.